 Results: Antagonistic activity of nCFS of L. rhamnosus was found against Listeria monocytogenes, Bacillus cereus, Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, Vibrio parahaemolyticus, Salmonella typhimurium, Klebsiella pneumoniae, Salmonella enterica.
 Maximum inhibitory activity was observed against Listeria monocytogenes.
 Whereas, no activity was found against Staphylococcus epidermidis, Streptococcus pyogenes, Bacillus subtilis, Vibrio alginolyticus, Proteus mirabilis and Proteus vulgaris.
 The intensity of inhibition among the isolates was in the sequence of Listeria monocytogenes > Escherichia coli > Bacillus cereus > Vibrio parahaemolyticus > Salmonella typhimurium.
 L. rhamnosus was found susceptible against Chloramphenicol and Novobiocin.
 Moreover, it exhibited resistance to Amoxicillin, Levofloxacin, Oxacillin, Streptomycin and Tobramycin.

-Conclusion: This study suggests that the use of L. rhamnosus as a probiotic requires extensive examination of AR genes present in this strain.
+Conclusion: In conclusion, this study suggests that the use of L. rhamnosus as a probiotic requires extensive examination of AR genes present in this strain.

 2. Agamennone V, Krul CA, Rijkers G, Kort R. A practical guide for probiotics applied to the case of antibiotic-associated diarrhea in The Netherlands.
 BMC Gastroenterol.
 2018;18(1):103.